 Funding is partly in the form of a grant and partly in the form of a low-interest loan from the KfW Development Bank.

-Funding is provided for full and part-time upgrading training measures offered by public and private providers which prepare participants for public upgrading training examinations under the Vocational Training Act (Berufsbildungsgesetz) and the Crafts Code (Handwerksordnung) or for equivalent qualifications under federal or Länder law.
+Funding is provided for full and part-time upgrading training measures offered by public and private providers which prepare participants for public upgrading training examinations under the Vocational Training Act (Berufsbildungsgesetz, BBiG) and the Crafts Code (Handwerksordnung, HwO) or for equivalent qualifications under federal or Länder law.

 The professional qualification in question must be above the level of a skilled worker or journeyman examination or a vocational school-leaving certificate.
-This means that the successful completion of an initial training course is often the precondition for admission to the further training examination and funding under the AFBG.
+This means that the successful completion of an initial training course is often the precondition for admission to the further training examination and thus for funding of a preparatory measure under the AFBG.

-New: In the case of measures beginning after 1 August 2016 and if the relevant public examination regulations so permit, funding under the AFBG can also be granted to participants in upgrading training who have previous qualifications other than having completed initial training (e.g. student drop outs or people with upper secondary leaving certificates and work experience).
+If the relevant public examination regulations so permit, funding under the AFBG can also be granted to participants in upgrading training who have previous qualifications other than having completed initial training (e.g. university dropouts or people with upper secondary leaving certificates and work experience).
 This is often the case with school-based further training in social professions (e.g. state-recognized early childhood teachers).

-The AFBG provides funding for people taking part in measures that are eligible for funding and which lead to further training qualifications as master craftspersons, industrial supervisors, early childhood teachers, technicians, commercial specialists, certified business specialists or in one of over 700 comparable professions.
+The AFBG provides funding for people taking part in measures that are eligible for funding and which prepare for further training qualifications as master craftspersons, industrial supervisors, early childhood teachers, technicians, commercial specialists, certified business economists or one of over 700 comparable qualifications.